What is an example of codominance

 Codominance: Definition, Explanation & Example

 Codominance is a phenomenon where two different alleles of a single-gene trait are both expressed simultaneously.
 A human example of codominance also occurs in the ABO blood type, in which the A and B alleles are codominant.
 Complete dominance occurs when one allele completely masks the .
-The most well known example of codominance is blood type.
 An example of .Codominance is different from complete dominance, where one allele masks the expression of the other.The offspring end up with a combined phenotype.
+There are other examples as well, including blood cell shape in sickle cell disease.
 The traits of each parent are neither dominant or recessive and a third phenotype results.
 Etymology: the term codominance is the ., -Explain how blood type is an example of both codominance and multiple alleles.
 Two alleles may be simultaneously expressed when both are present, rather than one fully determining the phenotype.
 Learn how codominance affects blood types, feather colors, hair colors and flower colors with examples from Britannica.
 Table of contents.
 Cows with the genotype BB are completely black, those with the genotype WW are completely white, and when they are crossed, cows with the genotype BW have black and white spots across their body.

 Biology 2 Flashcards